-That the Board of Public Utilities Electric Committee recommends that the Board of Public Utilities recommend that the City Council:
+That the Board of Public Utilities recommends that the City Council:

 - 1. Approve the Residential Used Electric Vehicle Rebate, the Residential Home Charging Electric Vehicle Charging Rebate, and the Non-Residential/Multifamily Electric Vehicle Charger Rebate Programs, using proceeds from the sale of Low Carbon Fuel Standard credits in the amount of \$730,000 for Fiscal Year 2021/22; - 2.
-Authorize the City Manager, or designee, to execute the Rebate Programs and take all necessary actions required, or advisable to implement, administer, fund, and carry out the City of Riverside's responsibilities under the Rebate Programs; including the ability to make non-substantive changes, as well as to execute future amendments to the Rebate Programs under substantially similar terms and conditions; - Authorize a supplemental appropriation, fully offset by proceeds from the sale of Low Carbon Fuel Standard credits, in the total amount of \$730,000 and appropriate expenditures as follows: 1) \$150,000 to the Residential Used EV Rebate Account; 2) \$150,000 to the Residential Home Charging EV Charging Rebate Account; 3) \$400,000 to the Non-Residential/Multifamily EV Charger Rebate Account; and 4) \$30,000 to the Marketing/Education/Outreach Account from the Electric Fund Low Carbon Fuel Reserve Account; - 4.
+Authorize the City Manager, or designee, to execute all documents necessary to administer the rebate programs and take all other necessary actions required, or advisable to implement, administer, fund, and carry out the City of Riverside's responsibilities under the rebate programs; including the ability to make non-substantive changes to the rebate programs under substantially similar terms and conditions as set forth herein; - 3.
+With at least five affirmative votes, authorize a supplemental appropriation, fully offset by proceeds from the sale of Low Carbon Fuel Standard credits, in the total amount of \$730,000 and appropriate expenditures as follows: 1) \$150,000 to the Residential Used EV Rebate Account; 2) \$150,000 to the Residential Home Charging EV Charging Rebate Account; 3) \$400,000 to the Non-Residential/Multifamily EV Charger Rebate Account; and 4) \$30,000 to the Marketing/Education/Outreach Account from the Electric Fund Low Carbon Fuel Reserve Account; - 4.
 Direct staff to provide an annual report on program results to the Board of Public Utilities; and